theComputeKid/scrapper/README.md

 ## Summary

-This project partially solves the problem of exporting C++ functions with a C ABI:
+This project pretends to export C++ functions with a C ABI:

 1. It wraps C++ functions inside wrapper functions with a C signature.
 2. It then exports those wrapper functions with a C ABI.